Board of Directors

 Mr. MacGillivray is the retired President and CEO of Gay Lea Foods, a large Canadian dairy co-operative.
-He also serves as the Chair of the Moosehead Advisory Board, Vice-Chair of Saint John Airport board, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
+He also serves as the Chair of the Moosehead Advisory Board, Director of the Saint John Airport board, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
 Prior to his 12 years with Gay Lea, Andrew held leadership roles with both private and public companies including Saputo, Agrifoods, Baxter Foods and Nestle.
 He is a graduate with a BBA from St. Francis Xavier University and an MBA from York University.

 Paul McCoy, P. E.